 So, I carried my butterkin squash home like I had just won the lottery and stood in my kitchen wondering what to do with it.
 Obvs, it had to be special because, butterkin squash!
 (Could the name be any cuter?
 I think not.)

-And that’s when it hit me: autumn squash soup.
-It was time — long past time — to unravel the mysterious deliciousness of that Panera favorite.
+And that’s when it hit me: it was time to create a copycat Panera autumn squash soup.
+Yes, long past time to unravel the mysterious deliciousness of this take-out favorite.

 So I got to it, taste-testing lots of bowls of autumn squash soup, making notes, and tasting some more.
 It’s a tough job, but somebody’s gotta do it! 😉

 The Secret for How to Make Panera Autumn Squash Soup